Pathwise Optimal Control and Rough Fractional Hamilton-Jacobi-Bellman Equations for Rough-Fractional Dynamics: Introduction

+Over the years, there has been some interest in the stochastic control literature in exploring connections between stochastic control problems and deterministic equivalents where optimization is performed pathwise—i.e., for each given realization of the stochastic process—and then averaged across all trajectories.
+A first result linking the stochastic and a pathwise optimization problems was obtained by Wets in \cite{wets1975relation}, where the equivalence of these problems was shown up to nonanticipativity choice of the controls, which can be enforced via a penalisation in the cost functional.
+Building on these findings, \cite{ha1992deterministic} extended the analysis by considering the decomposition of solutions to anticipating SDEs using flow decomposition, as introduced by Ocone and Pardoux in \cite{ocone1989generalized}.
+The work in \cite{ha1992deterministic} showed that the stochastic problem \eqref{stochastic_control_problem} can be solved by averaging a set of deterministic problems, indexed by the realization $\omega$.
+This approach includes the use of anticipative controls and incorporates a Lagrange multiplier to enforce a nonanticipativity constraint in the cost functional $J$.
+The decomposition of stochastic problems into an average of deterministic ones was also discussed in \cite{lions1998fully}, where it is conjectured that these can be associated with a Hamilton-Jacobi-Bellman (HJB) equation.
+This conjecture was later confirmed by Buckdahn and Ma in \cite{buckdahn2007pathwise}.
+In the context of optimal stopping problems \cite{rogers2002monte} and discrete time Markov processes \cite{rogers2007pathwise}, Rogers proved duality results allowing the use of Monte Carlo simulations techniques for nonanticipative stochastic control problems.
 In \cite{diehl2017stochastic}, Diehl et al. extend the duality results of Rogers by applying Rough Path Theory to study the pathwise control problem.
-It is proved that the value function is a \enquote{rough} viscosity solution of an HJB equation, and a form of the Pontryagin maximum principle is established.
+It is proved that the value function is a "rough" viscosity solution of an HJB equation, and a form of the Pontryagin maximum principle is established.
 The analysis was restricted to the case where the term $\sigma$ in the equation \eqref{controlled_equation_introduction} is not controlled.
 If $\sigma$ was controlled, the problem would become degenerate, as the unbounded variation of the signal allows the control to reach any value instantaneously.
 Allan and Cohen \cite{allan2020pathwise} further investigate this phenomenon, providing sufficient conditions on control regularity and cost function expressions to resolve the degeneracy issue and retain classic optimal control results for problems with unbounded control sets and cost function $f$.
 Their solution involves restricting the set of controls to a suitable Sobolev space and adding a penalty term to the function $f$ that depends on the weak derivative of the control.
+In this work, we further explore the degeneracy problem by building on the framework developed in \cite{allan2020pathwise}, extending it to encompass a broader class of noises and a wider set of admissible controls.
+The admissible controls are selected from a suitable class of H\"older continuous paths, enabling the use of fractional derivatives through the introduction of the pseudo-control \( u \).
+As a result, the controlled process is transformed from \eqref{controlled_equation_introduction} into: